radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/converting-ldif-files-to-csv.md

 # Converting LDIF Files to CSV

-This chapter describes how to convert an LDIF file into a CSV file using the
+This chapter describes how to convert an LDIF file into a CSV file using the REST API.
-<RLI_HOME>/bin/vdsconfig utility.

 ## ldif-to-csv